Call this direct line and speak with Rob immediately: (801) 363-8500

 What Constitutes Domestic Violence?

 Domestic violence occurs when a person physically harms or threatens to harm a cohabitant.
+Emotional, verbal, and psychological abuse can also be included in a domestic violence case.
+These different types of abuse can all be valid when a domestic violence incident is being investigated.
 Cohabitants may include spouses, romantic partners, people who have children together, and family members such as children.
+A credible threat of physical abuse or evidence is used as a basis for a domestic violence charge to be initiated.
 There must be probable cause for the police to arrest a person for domestic violence.
 For example, if the person who reported the domestic abuse has a black eye, the police may have probable cause to arrest the accused.

 When Is Domestic Violence a Felony and When Is It a Misdemeanor?